AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/reduce-update-cycle-time.md

 ## Remove Unused Charts from Dashboards

-At the end of the update cycle, [!DNL MBI] performs a cache operation for all charts.
+At the end of the update cycle, [!DNL Commerce Intelligence] performs a cache operation for all charts.
 A cache stores data so future requests for information can be completed faster.
-In [!DNL MBI], this means dashboards load quickly because charts do not need to query data every time they load.
+In [!DNL Commerce Intelligence], this means dashboards load quickly because charts do not need to query data every time they load.

-Since [!DNL MBI] only performs cache operations for charts found in a dashboard, removing unused charts from your dashboards decreases your update time.
+Since [!DNL Commerce Intelligence] only performs cache operations for charts found in a dashboard, removing unused charts from your dashboards decreases your update time.
 Keep in mind that the same chart might be on multiple dashboards - check with your team to make sure they also removed any unused charts.

 >[!NOTE]
 >